 Federal Laws on Employment Background Checks

-The Fair Credit Reporting Act (FCRA) is a crucial federal law that will be enforced through the Federal Trade Commission.
-The law ensures the accuracy of information, privacy, and fairness of information about consumers that is collected and reported to consumer report agencies (CRAs) as well as businesses that conduct background checks.
+The Fair Credit Reporting Act (FCRA) is a crucial federal law enforced through the Federal Trade Commission.
+The law ensures the accuracy of the information, privacy, and fairness of information about consumers collected and reported to consumer report agencies (CRAs) and businesses that conduct background checks.

-The FCRA also regulates how employers are able to use the information obtained from background checks as well as what they have to do prior to conducting screenings for employees.
+The FCRA also regulates how employers can use the information obtained from background checks and what they have to do before conducting screenings for employees.

-Before employers can conduct background checks on potential applicants and employees, they need to first inform them in writing of their intention to perform background screenings, and get their written permission to conduct the checks.
+Before employers can conduct background checks on potential applicants and employees, they need to inform them in writing of their intention to perform background screenings and get their written permission to conduct the checks.

-If an employer chooses not to employ an applicant due to information from an background check, it must first go through the adverse action procedure before making a decision on whether or not to hire the applicant.
+Suppose an employer chooses not to employ an applicant due to information from a background check.
+In that case, it must first go through the adverse action procedure before deciding on whether or not to hire the applicant.

-We at The Koleman Group LLC, we conduct FCRA-compliant background checks on our clients.
-We will also assist you to be aware of your obligations during the procedure.
+At The Koleman Group LLC, we conduct FCRA-compliant background checks on our clients.
+We will also assist you in being aware of your obligations during the procedure.